susiegriggo/phlegm/README.md

 ```

 #### predict_oligomeric_state.py
-Predicts oligomeric state based on ipTM scores using the approach from the predict_phrogs.ipynb notebook.
-Applies the 0.65 ipTM threshold and bins results into oligomeric state categories (Monomer, 2-mer, 3-mer, 4-mer, 5-6-mer, 7+-mer).
+**Purpose**: Fast prediction script that determines oligomeric state using only ipTM scores and the validated threshold approach.

+**When to use**:
+- When you just need oligomeric state predictions (most common use case)
+- For high-throughput screening of protein oligomerization
+- When computational resources or time are limited
+- For automated pipelines that need simple yes/no oligomer classifications

+**What it computes**:
+- ipTM scores only
+- Mean ipTM per subunit count
+- Oligomeric state prediction with confidence binning
+- Simple classification (Monomer, 2-mer, 3-mer, 4-mer, 5-6-mer, 7+-mer)

 Usage:
 ```bash